Islands for the dream trip: 15 of the world's most beautiful islands is written by Sascha Meineche.

 The only town on the island, San Miguel, is on the touristy side, but you are probably still so busy diving that you do not experience that part.

-IIha Grande, Brazil is one of the most beautiful islands in the world
+IIha Grande in Brazil is one of the most beautiful islands in South America

-As a result, it is therefore a fairly well-preserved island, and the wildlife on the island today is absolutely superb and very well-preserved.
+As a result, it is therefore a fairly well-preserved island, and the wildlife on the island today is absolutely superb and very diverse.
 Cars are banned on the island and this helps nature on the road.
 It also makes it a paradise for hikers, and in addition, the island is home to one of the richest ecosystems in the world.
-Not a bad combination, the former prison has become.
+Not a completely bad combination the former prison has become.